OceanBase logo

 [root@xxx oat]# exit

-3. Query the data mount directory on the host that is specified when you start the container of OAT V3.2.0.
+3. View the data mount directory on the host specified when starting the OAT V3.2 container.

 Example: